THE MASS OF DARK MATTER:An Integer Derivation of 0.88 GeV via Topological Exclusion

 Abstract

-The nature of Dark Matter is the biggest open question in physics.
+The nature of Dark Matter is the central puzzle of modern cosmology.
 We propose that Dark

 1